-Prerequisites: AS/SC/KINE 1000 4.0 or AS/SC/KINE 1000 3.0; AS/SC/KINE 1020 4.0 or AS/SC/KINE 1020 3.0.
+Prerequisites: AS/SC/KINE 1000 4.0, AS/SC/ KINE 1020 4.0.

 Degree credit exclusions: AS/KINE 4430 3.0.
-Not open to students enrolled in the Fitness Assessment and Exercise Counselling Certificate Programme or the Sport Administration Certificate Programme.
+Not open to students enrolled in the Fitness Assessment and Exercise Counselling Certificate program or the Sport Administration Certificate program.

-AS/SC/KINE 3340 3.0 Physical Growth and Development.
+AS/SC/KINE 3340 3.0 Growth, Maturation and Physical Activity.
 The major purpose of this course is to examine and discuss the literature and research studies in those aspects of physical growth and development that directly concern educators.
 Individual differences in growth and development are stressed throughout.
 Three lecture hours per week.
 One term.